percona/percona-server-mongodb-operator/install/openshift.md

    More details about secrets can be found in a [separate section](../configure/secrets).

 3. Now RBAC (role-based access control) and Custom Resource Definition for PSMDB should be created from the following two files: `deploy/rbac.yaml` and `deploy/crd.yaml`.
 Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to them, allowed to be done on specific Kubernetes resources (details about users and roles can be found in [OpenShift documentation](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html)).
-Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items (in our case ones which are the core of the percona-server-mongodb-operator).
+Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items (in our case ones which are the core of the operator).

    ```bash
    $ oc project psmdb